pimatic/pimatic-log-reader/README.md

 pimatic log-reader plugin
 =========================

-The log-reader let you define sensors based on log entries in log files of other programs.
+The log-reader allows for defining sensors based on log entries in log files of other programs.
-So you can trigger rules based on log entries.
+It is also possible to trigger rules based on log entries.
 See the example-Section for more details.

 Configuration:
 --------------